yusufidimaina9989/AgriToken/README.md

 # AgriToken
 AgriToken project is a blockchain-based system designed to digitize and tokenize agricultural assets.
-Its main idea is to represent farm produce as digital tokens on Hedera Ledger Technology, allowing farmers, buyers, and investors to trade and verify ownership securely.
+Its main idea is to represent farm produce as digital tokens on Hedera Ledger Technology, allowing farmers and investors to trade securely.

 you can visit [AgriToken](https://agritoken.onrender.com/#home) to tokenized and invest in crops and farm produce.